willp240/antinullh/HOWTO.md

 <h4>Fit Parameter Tables</h4>

 The name of these tables should be the name of the fit parameter.
+- `nom`: Nominal value of the parameter
 - `min`: The minimum value the parameter is allowed to take
 - `max`: The maximum value the parameter is allowed to take
 - `sig`: The relative width of the Gaussian used to propose new step values (each gets scaled by summary:sigma_scale).
 Often referred to as the step size
 - `nbins`: Number of bins used for plotting the parameter
 - `constraint_mean`: Mean of the prior constraint on the parameter
 - `constraint_sig`: Width of the prior constraint on the parameter
-- `nom`: Nominal value of the parameter.
-Not used for the PDF normalisation parameters, as these just have a nominal value of rate(post cuts)*livetime

 A note on HMCMC: There is currently the functionality to run some MCMC, followed by some HMCMC starting from the best fit points of the MCMC.
 However, this didn't give any improvement in results or efficiency over the straight MCMC.
 The functionality is preserved in case we ever want to use it in the future, but generally we'll just run MCMC, with a notional 1 step HMCMC ran to avoid problems with files not being created when they are expected to.
 It's likely in the future we'll just remove the functionality.